stritzinger/bombom/README.md

 # bombom

-A standalone Erlang escript that wraps [rebar3](https://www.rebar3.org/) and automatically injects the [rebar3_sbom](https://github.com/stritzinger/rebar3_sbom) plugin as a dependency into any rebar3 project, providing a convenient way to generate Software Bill of Materials (SBOM) for Erlang/OTP projects.
+A standalone Erlang escript that wraps [rebar3](https://www.rebar3.org/) and automatically injects [rebar3_sbom](https://github.com/stritzinger/rebar3_sbom) plugin into the runtime configuration of any rebar3 project, providing a convenient way to generate Software Bill of Materials (SBOM) for Erlang/OTP projects.

 ## Overview